Notes with Code on Linear Regression

 Jupyter Notebook

-This notebook provides a comprehensive implementation of the CS229 Stanford Linear Regression notes, covering all mathematical concepts with detailed explanations, derivations, and working code examples.
+This notebook provides a brief introduction to linear regression with python implementation, covering all mathematical concepts with detailed explanations, derivations, and working code examples.
+This mainly used the CS229 Stanford notes as a reference.

 Table of Contents